|Remote Sensing for Coastal Management|

 Satellite-based sensors can detect subtle changes in ocean color.
 Changes in ocean color can be caused by varying amounts of chlorophyll, the photosynthetic pigment that is found in all plants, including phytoplankton.
 The satellite measures the light intensity reflected off the ocean's surface at several wavelengths.
 Algorithms are applied to the data to discriminate between changes in color caused by chlorophyll, sediments, and other substances in the water.

 NOAA's CoastWatch Program provides near-real-time oceanographic satellite data to federal, state, and local marine scientists, coastal resource managers, and the general public.
-The CoastWatch East Coast Node, located at the NOAA Chesapeake Bay Office, provides data and value-added products including near-real-time imagery of chlorophyll-a, water clarity, surface temperature, and winds specifically for the East Coast from Maine to Florida.
+The CoastWatch East Coast Node, located at the NOAA Chesapeake Bay Office, provides data and value-added products including near-real-time imagery of chlorophyll-a, water clarity, surface temperature, and sediment specifically for the East Coast from Maine to Florida.